Zac-AND-Digital/AND-Coding-Challenge_Text-In-Transit/README.md

 <b>Requirements</b>

 1. Java >= 11
 2. An OS/Terminal capable of displaying ANSI Codes.
-Linux and MacOS should work fine, Windows may be unreliable
+Linux and MacOS should work fine, Windows may be unreliable.

 ---

 <b>Running (Default)</b>

-1. Extract `AND-Coding-Challenge_Text-In-Transit.zip`
+1. Download `AND-Coding-Challenge_Text-In-Transit.jar` from the releases page.
-2. In a terminal, navigate inside the new `AND-Coding-Challenge_Text-In-Transit` folder
+2. In a terminal, navigate inside the folder where it downloaded to.
 3. Type `java -jar AND-Coding-Challenge_Text-In-Transit.jar` for the default output.

 ---